pulumi/docs/pulumi-hugo/themes/default/content/blog/six-things-about-pulumi-service/index.md

 ![The Environment tab of a stack update](https://user-images.githubusercontent.com/274700/150613104-510c755f-180e-4f0c-a2cb-e9f9816649e6.png)

-## Thing 3: Custom Update Messages
+## Feature 3: Custom Update Messages

 One of the most useful pieces of additional data stored with each update is the `message` property.
 By default, Pulumi will use whatever the latest `git` commit message is.
 But did you know you can customize that message from the command line?